What notes do I tune my ukulele to?

 Here’s a cringey old video of me, to help you to use it for the first time:

 Other tuning options:

-Baritone ukuleles are tuned to D, G, B, E. Bass ukuleles are tuned E, A, D, G.
+Baritone ukuleles are tuned to D, G, B, and E. Bass ukuleles are tuned to E, A, D, and G.

 For all stringed instruments, there are endless options of tunings, not only the notes themselves but also the frequency (more on that later).
 You can tune up how you like, but each time you change the tuning, the chord shapes can be different, and it might be trickier to find music that has the correct chord shapes to play along harmoniously with other people.